benjister/alx-low_level_programming/0x00-hello_world/README.md

 ### input: check inside the file `6-size.c` to see code.

 ## 7. Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
-File 100-intel is a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+File 100-intel is a script that generates the assembly code (Intel syntax) of a C code and save it in an output file

 ## 8. Write a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
 File 101-quote.c is a C program that prints exactly "and that piece of art is useful" - Dora Korpar, 2015-10-19", followed by a new line, to the standard error.